T3Marius/StoreCore/README.md

 - [PlayerModels] | Allows you to add how many models you want from the module config.

-- [Abilities] | Speed/Gravity/God Mode.
+- [Abilities] | Speed/Gravity/God Mode/No Clip.
 You can add more of them with each one having a different Duration, etc.

 - [Flags] | Players can buy custom flags from the store with duration.
 For example you could add vip flag, premium flag, acces flag.